 When should I start?

-Ideally, start the process of identifying your allergies with skin prick or blood tests about three months before your allergy season.
+Ideally, start the process of identifying your allergies with skin or blood tests at least three months before your allergy season.
 Allergy evaluation and immunotherapy, however, can be started at any time.

 Make this your year to start treatment to end your allergies.
 Stay tuned for future installments on my blog to learn about naturopathic allergy treatment options, or give me a call to schedule a consultation.